MinecraftForge/Documentation/docs/utilities/recipes.md

 TODO

 When crafting something, you can get out more than one item.
 This is achieved by defining the `count` number.
 If this is left out, meaning it doesn't exist within the result block, it defaults to 1.
 Negative values are not allowed here as an Itemstack cannot be smaller than 0.
 There is no option to use the `count` number anywhere else than for the result.
-The `data` tag is a optional and used to define the metadata of a block or item.
+The `data` field is a optional and used to define the metadata of a block or item.
 It defaults to 0 when it doesn't exist.

+!!! note

+    Any item which uses `setHasSubtypes(true)` requires the data field.
+In this case, it is not optional!

 Adding conditions to your recipe
 --------------------------------